TheCrazyGM/bhive/docs/apidefinitions.rst

 .. code-block:: python

-    from beem.discussions import Query, Discussions_by_feed
+    from bhive.discussions import Query, Discussions_by_feed
     q = Query(limit=10, tag="hive")
     for h in Discussions_by_feed(q):
         print(h)